dominikj111/LLM/Llamafile/README.md

 # DOCKERIZED LLAMAFILE GENERATOR

-Simple way to run, serve and generate snigle executable Llamafile.
+Simple way to run, serve and generate single executable Llamafile.

 Tested with these models: